OrganizationBin/trans_video_subs/Serverless/README.md

 Recommand to create a Dead Letter Topic and deliver the dead letter after max retries.
 ![pubsub](./img/pubsub.png)

-Which you are debugging, if there is some retry message you want to delete, you can purge message in this Console.
+When you are debugging, if there is some retry message you want to delete, you can purge message in this Console.

+5. Upload video to Cloud Storage, the bucket gs://MY-BUCKET-NAME you just created.
+After some minutes, you can download the srt caption file from the ouput bucket gs://MY-BUCKET-NAME-out.
+Or if you set the merge_sub_to_video to True in Cloud Run environment variable, the you can download the video mp4 with encoded caption.

 ## Notice:
 * This Serverless solution can handle short videos elastically.
 Cloud Run can run up to 60 mins.
 But if your video processing is longer than 10 mins, then Pub/sub will be timeout for Acknowledgement deadline.
 So you need to decouple multiple steps of this one Cloud Run service into multiple Cloud Run services and don't wait for API response in your Cloud Run's code.
 This make this architecture decouple as well as save cost.
 Like this: